 Imagine that you are searching for a red pen, and you know it could be on either of two desks.
 The top of one desk is clean, while the other desk is cluttered with papers, other pens, books and coffee cups.
 What is the most effective way to find the red pen?
 Common sense suggests that a glance at the empty desk should be enough to detect the target if it is present, and the observer should spend the rest, or all, of their time searching the cluttered desk.
 An efficient visual system would not waste any time on the clean desk.

 Is visual search efficient?
 Several models of efficient foraging behaviour (e.g. 1, 2) have been developed, against which actual foraging behaviour can be measured.

+Research on eye movements in reading went over similar ideas in the 1970’s and continue to this day, arguing whether eyes are guided by the visual form, semantics, phonetics etc., and asking what are the time course of these effects.
+There is some evidence that eye movements in reading follow a random walk, thus suggesting largely stochastic model of eye movement control (Fend, 2006).
+Others also point to some non-systematic variation in eye movements (McConkie, Kerr, Reddix, & Zola, 1987).
+Yet, random walk models and those attempting to explain eye-movements in terms of simple gain control are not favoured ( for a review see Rayner & McConkie, 1975; Rayner, 1979).

+Klein’s work hinted at the inefficiency of eye movements in search long ago, in their comparison of search with and without eye-movements.
+They showed that brief exposure induces search strategies that are specifically targeted to deal with quickly disappearing visual array (Klein & Farrell, 1989).
+Others studying strategies in visual search noted that naive observers (and those specifically instructed to search “actively”) altered their strategy in such a way that they made many completely unnecessary eye movements and used information in a fixation in a less efficient way than the active group (Watson, Brennan, Kingstone, & Enns, 2010).

-In humans, optimal models of search sample information efficiently by directing eye movements to locations that yield the maximum possible information or reward (3-5).
-In one influential model of visual search, Najemnik and Geisler (6, 7) demonstrated that eye movements are well-described by an optimal strategy, in which each saccade during search is directed to the location that will maximise the probability of detecting a target.
+One recent model of visual search claims thatin humans, optimal models of search sample information efficiently by directing eye movements to locations that yield the maximum possible information or reward (3-5).
+In their influential model of visual search, Najemnik and Geisler (6, 7) demonstrated that eye movements are well-described by an optimal strategy, in which each saccade during search is directed to the location that will maximise the probability of detecting a target.
 A few recent studies, however, contradict key assumptions of the optimal search model.
 Notably, observers appear to be unable to adapt their fixation strategies on a trial-by-trial basis to changes in target frequency (8), or to changes in the expected difficulty of detecting the target in the periphery (9-11).